rkdas28899/capg-bvrit-b1-online-test-management-system/README.md

 -done by rkdas28899

 # otms-add-test
--The module for adding Test
+-The module for adding and Assign Test

--done by jagadish761
+-done by jagadish746

 # otms-update-and-delete-test
 -The module for updating and deleting Test